 For this service the department does not have specific standards for subcontracts or providers regarding training, age limitations, experience or education, other than what would be contained in statute or administrative rules for this provider.
 Contracting agencies are responsible to ensure that the contractor is qualified and reliable.
 Service workers are responsible to monitor service provision to ensure services are provided in a safe and effective manner.

-Iowa Department Of Human Services, Iowa Medicaid Enterprise, Provider Services Unit
+Verification of Provider Qualifications Entity Responsible for Verification: Iowa Department Of Human Services, Iowa Medicaid Enterprise, Provider Services Unit Frequency of Verification: Every four years